ahmed-ibrahim-salim/MushafImad/README.md

 - **Suras List** – Browse every chapter, jump to its first page, and use `onPageTap` to toggle the navigation chrome.
 - **Verse by Verse** – Long-press any ayah to open the audio sheet, highlight it in the Mushaf, and play from that verse while the highlight follows live playback.
 - **Audio Player UI** – Explore the rich `QuranPlayer` controls, reciter switching, and chapter navigation.
-- **Download Management** – Point the image provider at a custom CDN and prefetch the full Mushaf for offline use.

 ## Platform-Specific Features